DraghiAndreas/EasyStr/README.md

 ## 3. Notes

+- EasyStr currently builds as a **static library** (`.lib` / `.a`).
-* MinGW and MSVC builds are independent — you can keep both without conflicts.
+- MinGW and MSVC builds are independent — both can coexist.
-* Always use `#include <EasyStr.h>`.
+- Always use `#include <EasyStr.h>`.
-* Use forward slashes `/` in CMake paths for cross-platform compatibility.
+- Use forward slashes `/` in CMake paths for cross-platform compatibility.
-* Clean & rebuild projects if CMake paths or toolchains change.
+- Clean & rebuild projects if CMake paths or toolchains change.

+✅ Tested on Windows 10/11 with MSVC 2022 and MinGW (MSYS2)